Ecommerce websites are popping up all around us. Are all of them successful? No. Most fail. But why?

 2. Rebecca Atwood:

 Rebecca Atwood is a Brooklyn-based textile designer with a shiny ecommerce experience.
 The final product is a bespoke online store that looks as beautiful on mobile as it does on the desktop.
-The design uses unique features to really showcase the different products.
+The design showcases the products in use which builds an aspirational picture in the users head, as they can see the product in action.

-Mulberry is a bold company with a bold ecommerce design.
+Mulberry is a bold company with a striking ecommerce website design.
 You see big colorful photos and fewer words with this type of website design.
 If you are looking to design a high-end fashion online store then Mulberry is the perfect place to draw inspiration.

 4. The Sill: